When my daughter started preschool, my first concern was: what the heck am I going to pack her for lunch?

 My daughter likes to eat tortellini totally plain, so we packed it without sauce in the Bentgo lunchbox.
 But if your child likes it warm or with sauce (alfredo or marinara are perfect for this), I’d recommend packing it hot in the thermos compartment of the Omiebox bento box.

-I paired the tortellini with veggie straws, berries, and a couple Oreos.
+I paired the tortellini with veggie straws, berries, and a couple of Oreos.

 Here’s a super unique lunch and delicious idea: arancini!